ringcentral/ringcentral-web-phone/README.md

 ## Upgrade Procedure from v0.4.X to 0.6.3

-- SDK constructor now allows to add custom UA Configuration parameters like `sessionDescriptionHandlerFactory` , `sessionDescriptionHandlerFactoryOptions` ,  `maxReconnectionAttempts` ,  `reconnectionTimeout`, `connectionTimeout`
+- SDK constructor now allows to add custom UA Configuration parameters like `sessionDescriptionHandlerFactory` , `sessionDescriptionHandlerFactoryOptions` ,  `maxReconnectionAttempts` ,  `reconnectionTimeout`, `connectionTimeout` , `keepAliveDebounce`

+- Default values for now set are `maxReconnectionAttempts` = 10 ,  `reconnectionTimeout` = 15 , `connectionTimeout` = 10 and `keepAliveDebounce` = 10

 - SDK now handles rendering HTML Media Elements.
 Pass remoteVideo and localVideo elements via SDK constructor

 - SDK also offers to addTrack() to handle remoteVideo and localVideo elements outside the constructor too

+- SDK sets `sdpSemantics` value  to `plan-b`.
+You can now enable unifiedSDP plan by setting the custom UA configuration option `options.enableUnifiedSDP` to `true`

+-  For FireFox browser support
+    - Client application needs to detect if the browser is firefox.
+    - Client application needs to set custom UA configuration option 'options.enableMidLinesInSDP' to `true` for browser >= FF v63 for hold functionality to work
+    - QoS feature is not supported on FireFox due to browser related bugs.
+Please set the custom UA configuration option `options.enableQos` to `false`

 ### Initialization